Last Updated on December 2, 2021

 - We hope you feel enveloped by our love.

 - It was a pleasure working with Bob.
 We will miss him.

 - Wishing you moments of peace and comfort at this difficult time.

 - May you find comfort in your memories.

 - Our hearts go out to you.

 Sometimes you just want a few short words to get your meaning across.
+A prayer of sympathy and support can work well here.
 You want the family to know they are loved and thought about.